 The acute treatment of lacunar infarctions is like that of acute ischemic strokes.
 Within 4.5 hours of symptom onset, patients should receive intravenous (IV) alteplase therapy.
 The contraindications to IV thrombolysis is the same as those for other types of acute ischemic strokes, some of which include ischemic stroke/head trauma in the past 3 months, previous intracranial hemorrhage, gastrointestinal (GI) malignancy or hemorrhage in the past 21 days, intracranial/spinal surgery in the past 3 months, and intra-axial intracranial neoplasm.
 For those patients not eligible for IV alteplase therapy, aspirin therapy is recommended.
 Otherwise, the acute treatment involves stabilization and early involvement of rehabilitation with speech and physical therapy.

 The most important aspect of treatment for these patients is preventative.
 Aggressive blood pressure control, early high-dose statin therapy, and antiplatelet therapy are crucial.
 Anti-platelet therapy with aspirin, clopidogrel, or fixed-dose aspirin with dipyramidal are all acceptable medications.
-With the results of the CHANCE trail and the POINT trial, dual antiplatelet therapy for 3 weeks followed by single antiplatelet will provide the best scheme of therapy.
+With the results of the CHANCE trial and the POINT trial, dual antiplatelet therapy for 3 weeks followed by single antiplatelet will provide the best scheme of therapy.
 More prolonged dual antiplatelet therapy (clopidogrel + aspirin) has not been shown to decrease the risk of recurrent strokes and resulted in a significantly increased risk of bleeding and death.
-The present-day scheme of “aggressive medical therapy” with antiplatelet treatment, aggressive blood pressure control with a target of 120/80 mm Hg, high dose statin, good blood sugar control, stopping smoking, and good weight control and lifestyle modification should be able to prevent at least 80% of strokes.
+The present-day scheme of “aggressive medical therapy” with antiplatelet treatment, aggressive blood pressure control with a target of 120/80 mm Hg, high dose statin, good blood sugar control, stopping smoking, sodium reduction, and good weight control and lifestyle modification should be able to prevent at least 80% of strokes.
 The LDL should be lowered to less than 100 with a high-intensity statin.
 Usually a high-intensity statin decrease LDL approximately 50% on an average.
 Strategies to reduce HbA1C less than 7 are also very important.